 Unsafe food leads to food poisoning that impacts many employees at the same time and hence it is necessary to be mindful of it and not lose day(s) due to ignoring a simple consideration.

-3.Provision of first-aid: It is good to offer first-aid training to employees, have a tie-up with an ambulance provider and access to multi-specialty hospitals nearby, if possible to be able to mange any illness or accident that might occur in the office premises.
+3.Provision of first-aid: It is good to offer first-aid training to employees, have a tie-up with an ambulance provider and access to multi-specialty hospitals nearby, and if possible, to be able to manage any illness or accident that might occur in the office premises.

 4.Air-conditioning and air-quality: The temperatures in the offices must be properly maintained.
 We talk about air pollution but what about air-quality in the office areas?
 It is advisable to check the HVAC (Heating, Ventilation and Air Conditioning) control system and air quality once in 6 months or as necessary.